skyflowapi/aws-analytics-demo/README.md

 The rest of this README describes how to set up and test this sample application.

+## Prerequisites

+Skyflow account with permissions to create a vault.

+Node.js and [Serverless](https://www.serverless.com/) framework installed globally.

+AWS account with enough permissions to create the required resources (VPC, Subnets, Kafka brokers, etc...).

 ## AWS CloudFormation

 **1.** In the AWS CloudFormation UI, choose **Create a new stack (with new resources)**.

-Enter a name for your stack and fill in the following parameters:
+Choose "Upload a template file", select the "AWSCloudFormation.yaml" file, enter a name for your stack, and fill in the following parameters:

+- DynamoDBTableName: A name for the DynamoDB table that will hold the data and trigger the Lambda functions when data is added.

 - EnvironmentName: Name of the environment that will be used in naming the resources (such as VPC subnets etc.)

-- DynamoDBTableName: A name for the DynamoDB table that will hold the data and trigger the Lambda functions when data is added.

 - KafkaClusterName: Name to be used as resource name for the Kafka cluster.

+- RedshiftAdminUsername: Name of the admin user name for Redshift.

 - RedshiftClusterName: Resource name for the Redshift cluster.

 - RedshiftDBName: Name of the default database created in Redshift.

-- RedshiftAdminUsername: Name of the admin user name for Redshift.

 - RedshiftPassword: Master password for Redshift admin user.

 Wait for a few minutes while all of the resources are created.

 Take note of the following, you will need this information later:
+- The parameters entered in the CloudFormation stack
-- Kafka endpoints
+- Kafka endpoints (go to AWS MSK and check the Kafka cluster created with the provided name)
 - Kafka cluster ARN
-- Redshift cluster endpoint
+- Redshift cluster endpoint (go to AWS Redshift and check the Redshift cluster created with the provided name)
 - Private subnets id's
 - DynamoDB table stream ARN (in the console go to the DynamoDB table -> exports and stream tab, and get the stream ARN from the DynamoDB stream details box)
 - KafkaClient security group id (`KafkaClientSG`)